DATA-606-FALL-2022/DATA606_Ranjith_Reddy/Draft_Proposal.md

 - Huge demand and potential for online e-commerce.
 Companies have been leveraging data analysis to understand customer behavior, market trends, and machine learning for product recommendations.
 - In this project, I would like to analyze online grocery shopping data to gain insights about customer purchase and market trends.
-- I would like to use this anonymized data on customer orders over time to predict which previously purchased products will be in a user’s next order.
+- I would like to use this anonymized data on customer orders over time to predict which previously purchased products will be in a user’s next order using classification techniques.
-- Further I would like to build a product recommender system that recommends products for a given user based on the available order history and similar user ratings.
+- Further I would like to build a product recommender system that recommends products for a given user based on the available order history and similar user ratings using association rule mining.

 ## About Data